dufferzz/ReactQL-Logger/README.md

 # WorkshopLogger GQL React

+## Description

-Built as experimentation with GraphQL.
-Not Deploymment ready yet ;)
+Built mostly as experimentation with GraphQL.
+Not Deployment ready yet ;)

-I will be re-basing dfstore-react-redux to GraphQL + Gatsby and including it in this project too.
+I will be re-basing dfzstorereactredux to GraphQL + Gatsby and including it in this project too.

 The idea is to have a stack to control the entire infrastructure of my (currently) hypothetical Workshop & Store.